-The following are menus for Kershaw County schools for the week of Feb.
-27-March 2:
+The following are breakfast and lunch menus for Kershaw County schools for the week of March 19-23:

-Midway Elementary is announcing students on it's a and A/B honor rolls for the second nine weeks of the school year.
+Mt.
+Pisgah Elementary School recently announced its honor rolls for the second nine weeks of the school year.

 Page 1 of 1